Greg Lewis (wide receiver)

 Gregory Alan Lewis Jr. (born February 12, 1980) is an American football coach and former player.
 He is the wide receivers coach for the Baltimore Ravens of the National Football League (NFL).
 He played wide receiver in the NFL for eight seasons.
 After playing college football for Illinois, he was signed by the Philadelphia Eagles as an undrafted free agent in 2003.
 He played for the Eagles for six seasons from 2003 to 2008 and the Minnesota Vikings for two seasons from 2009 to 2010.
 Lewis has served as assistant coach for the University of San Diego, San Jose State, Pittsburgh Panthers, Eagles, and Chiefs.

-Early years
+Early life

 Lewis attended Rich South High School in Richton Park, Illinois, which retired his No. 8 jersey in 2004.

 College career

 Lewis went to the University of Illinois, joining the football team as a walk-on.

 Professional career

 Philadelphia Eagles

-After going undrafted in the 2003 NFL Draft, Lewis signed with the Philadelphia Eagles as an undrafted free agent.
+After going undrafted in the 2003 NFL draft, Lewis signed with the Philadelphia Eagles as an undrafted free agent.
 Limited to mostly special teams his rookie season, Lewis worked his way into the receivers rotation his second year, helping the Eagles reach Super Bowl XXXIX.
-He caught a 30-yard touchdown in the fourth quarter to bring the Eagles within 3, but the Eagles would go on to lose the game.
+He caught a 30-yard touchdown in the fourth quarter for his first career touchdown reception to bring the Eagles within a field goal, but the Eagles would go on to lose, 24–21.

 Lewis spent six seasons with the Eagles, playing in 99 games with 24 starts between the regular season and playoffs, while recording 136 receptions for 1,879 yards and eight touchdowns.